flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/tutorial_polished.md

 - **Floating frame of reference formulation**, and
 - **Craig-Bampton reduction method**

-remain relatively unfamiliar to many civil engineerin engineers and researchers.
+remain relatively unfamiliar to many civil engineering engineers and researchers.

 _The examples in this tutorial aim to improve familiarity with these modelling techniques._